Testing for hidden blood in stool

 FOB tests have the advantage of being rather easy to do and having no direct adverse effects.
 Stool guaiac tests have also been tested in large studies.
 These studies showed that the test reduces the risk of dying of bowel cancer, provided an endoscopy is also done if your test results are abnormal.

-The disadvantage of these tests is that they are not very reliable.
-They often produce abnormal results even though cancer is not the cause.
+The disadvantage of these tests is that they're not very reliable.
+They often produce abnormal results even though cancer isn't the cause.
 This is called a "false positive" test result.
 This can happen because things like hemorrhoids, stomach ulcers or inflammations in the stomach or bowel may cause bleeding too.
+Women shouldn't do a FOB test while they are on their period.
+The test may also need to be postponed if you have diarrhea or bleeding gums.

-About 5 to 8 out of 10 abnormal test results later prove to be a false alarm – nothing abnormal is found during an endoscopy following the test.
+About 50 to 80% of abnormal test results later prove to be a false alarm – nothing abnormal is found during an endoscopy following the test.

 In a second possible type of error, the results of the test may be normal despite the presence of advanced-stage polyps or bowel cancer.
 This is called a “false-negative” test result.
-About 4 to 7 out of 10 cancerous bowel tumors are not detected by the test.
-So it is important to take any symptoms that worry you seriously – even if your last test results were normal.
+About 40 to 70% of cancerous bowel tumors are not detected by the test.
+So it's important to take any symptoms that worry you seriously – even if your last test results were normal.

 Research results on stool guaiac tests